 Limited flexibility with subscriptions

 Based in Southern California, Lemon Bird Preserves makes handcrafted jams using seasonal fruit from local family farms.
-Though not certified organic, Lemon Bird pledges to only source fruit that is pesticide free.
+Though not certified organic, Lemon Bird pledges to only pesticide-free source fruit.
 It uses the freshest fruit possible by getting it the day or the day after it was picked.
 In addition to jams, Lemon Bird makes pickles using local produce.

 For jam and jelly lovers, monthly clubs are a great way to branch out of the common flavors found in chain grocery stores and try something new.
 Most subscriptions offer a mix of classic flavors but also include seasonal limited-edition varieties only available to subscribers or during certain times of the year.